foxharp/autoblind/README.md

-I mounted that parallel to and even with the bottom of the window sill, and triggered it with a magnet fastened to the blind cord. that worked, but was harder to mount that I'd like.
+I mounted that parallel to and even with the bottom of the window sill, and triggered it with a magnet fastened to the blind cord. that worked, but was harder to mount than I'd like.
 I think I'll explore using a standard burglar-alarm style magnetic sensor next.